ludovic-randon/brief-AGILE-chatBot/README.md

 ## Agence Stark

-In our agency, we have develop a chatbot connected to the discord api.
-This bot can help you on any topic in astronomy, earthscience, space, electronic and engigneering.
-You can also have an amazing conversation with him or help us to improve it.
+In our agency, we was pleased to devlop a chatbot connected to discord api.
+This bot is able to help you/ your communauty on any topic in astronomy, earthscience, space, electronic and engigneering.
+You may enjoy having an amazing conversation with him and discover her personnality.
+Please feel free to use it and made us constructif feedbacks to improve it.

 #### Collaborateurs :